p/seriamp/README.md

 ## Utilities

+The `seriamp` utility can control receivers and amplifiers from the command line.
+It can communicate directly to devices connected via the serial port to the computer on which it is invoked, devices connected via network and to both kinds via the `seriamp-web` daemon.

+Assuming there is a Yamaha receiver attached via a USB to serial adapter to the local computer, the following command will interrogate this receiver for its status:

+    seriamp -m yamaha status

 Each supported receiver/amplifier type comes with a command-line utility to issue commands to the respective receivers/amplifiers.
 These are: